-Arizona Oral & Maxillofacial Surgeons in Tucson or Oro Valley, AZ, today to schedule a consultation.
+Arizona Oral & Maxillofacial Surgeons in Tucson, Oro Valley, or Sahuarita, AZ, today to schedule a consultation.
 We will thoroughly examine your condition and create a treatment plan to treat the impacted tooth and improve your oral health.

 Orthodontic treatments, such as braces, can prevent impacted canines.
 Having regular dental exams throughout childhood is an important part of preventing impaction and other oral health problems.
 The canine teeth usually don’t develop until about age 13-12, but most dental professionals recommend having a checkup with panoramic X-rays around age 7.
 This allows your dentist or orthodontist to make sure there will be enough space for the canines in the dental arch.

 If necessary, your orthodontist can sometimes clear the path with braces.
 If there are retained baby teeth or other structures blocking the growth track, you may be referred to an oral surgeon to expose the impacted tooth.
 As long as the canines have room to grow in by age 11 or 12, they will probably erupt on their own.

 It is not uncommon for wisdom teeth to become impacted.
 However, because wisdom teeth are not necessary for oral function and because there is often not enough room for them, these teeth are simply extracted